Michelle Obama pushes soft diplomacy on visit to China

 She expects to raise the issue of internet freedom - controversial in China - in a talk at a prominent Beijing university on Saturday, the U.S. administration official said.

-Former U.S. first lady Hillary Clinton criticized China’s human rights record during her husband’s presidency.
+Former U.S. first lady Hillary Clinton criticised China’s human rights record during her husband’s presidency.

 Peng, a glamorous soprano who, a decade ago, was far more famous than her husband, has often shared Xi’s spotlight since he became president - in sharp contrast to many of China’s low-key former first ladies.